bazel-contrib/SIG-rules-authors/go-tutorial.md

 The good news is that Starlark is a dialect of Python, almost a subset of the language.
 If you know Python you have a jump start on learning Starlark.

-Before we start going through rules_go and gazelle we are going to cover a couple of dependencies for this tutorial and create a simple Go project.
+Before we start going through creating a simple Go project we are going to cover a couple of dependencies for this tutorial.

 ## Dependencies for the tutorial